 Make a checklist of skills students must demonstrate before advancing to full games.
 Include items like complete ten consecutive accurate throws from twenty feet or catch fifteen moving passes without drops.

 This self-paced approach accommodates different learning speeds while maintaining clear standards.
-Fast learners stay challenged while slower learners avoid pressure of keeping up.
+Fast learners stay challenged while slower learners avoid the pressure of keeping up.
 Each student focuses on personal improvement.

 3. Begin Modified Games

-Once most students demonstrate basic competence start three versus three games with simplified rules.
+Once most students demonstrate basic competence, start three-versus-three games with simplified rules.
 Remove complex elements like stall counts or strict travel enforcement.
 Focus purely on completing passes and working together.

 These games let students apply skills in authentic contexts without overwhelming pressure.
 Gradually reintroduce standard rules as students show readiness.
 The progression from drills to modified games to regulation play creates a smooth path.